 - 3.10.1 Competitors or team managers must submit to the Competition Organiser in advance of the competition the National Airsports Control certification documents of all motor types to be used during the competition.
 These certification documents must include data on motor dimensions, loaded weight, propellant weight, total impulse, thrust time curve, and time delay.
 The certification documents must contain an affidavit stating that the space model motor type meets all FAI standards as set forth in these rules. - 3.10.2 In World and Continental Championships the competition organisers must perform a static test on a random sample of each motor type to check the data submitted by a National Airsports Control.
 When motor testing is completed, motor testing officers shall produce a certificate that contains data specified in 3.10.1 and in addition to them: the date, venue, competition name, names of motor testing officials and type of motor tester.
 This certificate shall be signed and stamped by the motor test officers and the organiser's authority".
-This certificate may be a substitute for the National Airport Control certification documents defined in 3.10.1. - 3.10.3 The organisers of World and Continental Championships are not obliged to perform a static test during the event if they provide all motors of the same type by the same manufacturer for all participants in a particular class or classes.
-In such a case, the organiser shall get the certification document in accordance with 3.10.1 from the manufacturer and/or do the static test for random samples of motors to be used, prior to the Championships to make sure that the delivered motors are in compliance with the space model motor standards.
-This shall be specified in Bulletin 1 for the Championships.
+This certificate may be a substitute for the National Airport Control certification documents defined in 3.10.1. - 3.10.3 In Bulletin 1, the organizer lists at least two motor manufacturers whose motors will be used at the competition, as well as a list of motors with characteristics.